AppleLamps/xai-court/README.md

 # Exhibit F

 Single-page Next.js app: upload a photo, get a deliberately cursed **viral courtroom sketch** via **Grok Imagine** (`grok-imagine-image-quality`) on the server.
-The xAI API key never ships to the browser.
+The xAI API key never ships to the browser..

 ## Prerequisites